PelionIoT/pelion-ready-example/README.md

 This is a template application for platform vendors.
 It demonstrates how to create a simple Mbed Cloud Client application that can connect to Mbed Cloud, register resources and get ready to receive a firmware update.

-It's intended to be customized to add platform-specific features (sensors, actuators, etc) and configure the connectivity and storage to work **out-of-the-box**.
+It's intended to be customized to add platform-specific features (such as sensors and actuators) and configure the connectivity and storage to work **out-of-the-box**.
 The Simple Mbed Cloud Client template application works in **developer mode** by default.

 ## Setup process